ningzesun1993/ASHRAE_Energy_Predictor/README.md

 * 6 0.0~0.5 float elements list were generated randomly to weight submissions to fit the leaking data.
 (Not fitting well) lb = 0.967

 * PSO (Particle swarm optimization) is the best way.
 Best lb = 0.946 (Top 2% 62/3669)

+* average all these 6 submission and get Top 1% 8th/3595